 Finally, eShares (the paperless stock certificate and capitalization tracking company) has pulled off something brilliant: 409A as a Service.
-Priced as a continuous service (which makes total sense given the on-going need for re-doing a valuation) and supported by a well-known valuation firm (Preferred Return) startups get continuous 409A valuation services at a monthly fee: $159/mo for a post-Series A startup – higher for later stage.
+Priced as a continuous service (which makes total sense given the on-going need for re-doing a valuation) and supported by well-known and established valuation firms, startups get continuous 409A valuation services at a monthly fee: $159/mo for a post-Series A startup – higher for later stage.

 The pricing for Series B, Series C+ valuations is even more competitive relative to market rates for 409A services.
 It’s also a brilliant feature for eShares because of how it ties in directly with their existing capitalization tracking platform.

 Something tells me that this slaughtered cash cow is going to net eShares and Preferred Return a lot of steak dinners in the future.
 The cottage i-bankers who’ve built practices off of milking 409A as much as possible?
 Not so much.
 The better i-bankers of course do higher-value things that justify their costs, so they have nothing to worry about.
 Yes, there are serious parallels to startup law here.

 Nutshell: Startups historically had to pay $3-10k for a valuation after closing a Series A in order to protect themselves from 409A issues, and they had to keep re-paying it on an on-going basis to keep it from going stale. eShares has changed all of that by offering 409A valuations as a continuous service (as they should be) and pricing them in a manner that aligns more closely with what it costs to produce them.
 Cash cows, particularly when visible to techies who like to disrupt things, eventually get slaughtered.